cloudnative-pg/cloudnative-pg/contribute/e2e_testing_environment/README.md

      /test type=smoke,upgrade
   ```

-## Storage class for volume snapshots
+## Storage class for volume snapshots on Kind

-In order to enable testing of Kubernetes volume snapshots, we are installing
+In order to enable testing of Kubernetes volume snapshots on a local Kind
-the `csi-hostpath-sc` storage class and the `csi-hostpath-snapclass` volume
+Cluster, we are installing the `csi-hostpath-sc` storage class and the
-snapshot class.
+`csi-hostpath-snapclass` volume snapshot class.